howdyai/botkit/docs/readme-teams.md

 We highly recommend using [Botkit Studio](https://studio.botkit.ai) to build your app package, as we have provided an easy to use tool to configure and generate the necessary file!

+Here is a [COMPLETE SAMPLE](../examples/teams/manifest.json) (TODO: we should make sure this is 100% up to date!)

 [Manifest.json schema docs](https://msdn.microsoft.com/en-us/microsoft-teams/schema)

 [How to sideload your app](https://msdn.microsoft.com/en-us/microsoft-teams/sideload)